-- The database should be thoroughly reviewed for errors, and a program to ground-truth all records implemented, in conjunction with Aboriginal people and Aboriginal Parties; - A program should be implemented to consult with Aboriginal people and Aboriginal Parties about the value of registering all known cultural heritage on the database, either as point data or as area polygons; - Following acceptance by Aboriginal people and Aboriginal Parties, the Act should be revised to ensure that all reports and data generated from Cultural Heritage Studies, Cultural Heritage Management Plans and voluntary Other Land Use Agreements are included on the database; - Land users and development proponents should be required to undertake training in interpreting the data held in the database before they are given access to the database.
+- The database should be thoroughly reviewed for errors, and a program to groundtruth all records implemented, in conjunction with local Aboriginal people and Aboriginal Parties; - A program should be implemented to consult with Aboriginal people and Aboriginal Parties about the value of registering all known cultural heritage on the database, either as point data or as area polygons; - Following acceptance by Aboriginal people and Aboriginal Parties, the Act should be revised to ensure that all reports and data generated from Cultural Heritage Studies, Cultural Heritage Management Plans and voluntary Other Land Use Agreements are included on the database; - Land users and development proponents should be required to undertake training in interpreting the data held in the database before they are given access to the database; - The DATSIP database should be ground-truthed by local government and Aboriginal Parties under Part 6 studies.
+If this cannot occur, a search of the database should not allow a developer to meet part of their duty of care.